Logie Awards: Logie institutions and milestones

-Logies Hall of Fame
+Logie Hall of Fame

 The prestigious Logie Hall of Fame was first introduced in 1984; former conductor, turned television producer and pioneer and founder of Crawford Productions, Hector Crawford was the first inductee.
-The induction was a posthumous honour for TV cameraman Neil Davis, actor Maurie Fields, conservationist Steve Irwin, news anchor Brian Naylor and journalist Peter Harvey.
+The induction was a posthumous honour for TV cameraman Neil Davis, actor Maurie Fields, conservationist Steve Irwin, news anchor Brian Naylor, journalist Peter Harvey and television executive Brian Walsh.

-Kerri-Anne Kennerley was only the third woman to be inducted after Ruth Cracknell and Noni Hazlehurst.
-It has been criticised for its lack of women.
+Magda Szubanski was only the fifth woman to be inducted into the Hall of Fame, after former recipients Ruth Cracknell, Noni Hazlehurst, Kerri-Anne Kennerley and Rebecca Gibney.
+The Logies have been criticised for its lack of women inductees in the category.

 TV programs

 These are the only programs that have been inducted into the Hall of Fame.

 Nomination and voting procedures

 Public voting

 Voting for the Most Popular Logie categories is done using an online form, or by SMS (short message service) voting for the final nominees.
 Ten of the Logie Award categories are fan awards.
 In the past, the "Most Popular" Logies categories were voted by the readers of TV Week magazine using a coupon.

 SMS (short message service) voting was introduced in 2006 for the Gold Logie.
 In 2008, Internet votes could be cast for the first time without having to buy a copy of the TV Week magazine.

 Before 2018, public voting usually lasted for four weeks, beginning in December or January, while the ceremony itself was in late April or early May.
 Since 2018, voting begins in March and the ceremony is held in July.